HeyImGurman/todo-list-python/README.md

 - Save tasks on a local storage

 ## Files
--TodoPython.py
+- TodoPython.py
--Tasks.txt (for storing task data)
+- Tasks.txt (for storing task data)